-A sequel to the prehistoric hit The Croods is in theaters now.
-The Croods: A New Age starts off where the first movie left off with another perilous adventure.
-And with the way parenting feels in 2020, I couldn’t help but relate to Grug and Ugga Crood as unknown dangers seem to lurk about everywhere.
-No, I am not exactly dealing with land sharks or punch monkeys, but I can definitely see value in the Crood’s family philosophy that the pack must always stick together.
-This fun film is silly in all the right ways with a heart-warming message about self-discovery, friendship and embracing differences that is much needed in our world.
+The Croods: A New Age begins when the first movie leaves off with another perilous and exciting adventure.
+With the way parenting feels today, I couldn’t help but relate to Grug and Ugga Crood.
+Unknown dangers lurk everywhere in the film.
+While I am not dealing with land sharks or punch monkeys, I can see value in the Crood’s family philosophy that the pack must always stick together.

-Now, I turn the keyboard over to my youngest son, Cade, so he can give you a kid’s perspective on this brand-new, family-friendly film.
+Now, I turn the keyboard over to my youngest son, Cade, so he can give you a kid’s perspective on this family-friendly film.

 Movie Reviewer: Cade, age 8